 RACE WINNER : Five Playoff points are awarded to the winner of the race

 Taking a step away from the different types of points, lets talk about the Playoff Grid.
-Introduced before the 2014 season, the Playoff Grid (formerly known as the Chase Grid) was created to make the competition more fierce.
+Introduced before the 2014 season, the Playoff Grid (formerly known as the Chase Grid) was created to make the competition for the championship more fierce.
 There are four rounds of racing in the playoffs.
 If a Playoff driver wins a race during the postseason, they will automatically advance to the next round.
 The remaining spots will be determined based on points.
-Points are reset at the end of each round, except for Playoff points which carry over.
+Points are reset at the end of each round, except for Playoff points which will carry over.
 Below are the four Playoff rounds and which races are in each round.

 When a driver wins a race in the regular season, they are automatically given a spot in the Playoffs.
 If there are not 16 winners in a season, the remaining spots will be filled based on points.
-For example, last season, 2016 Rookie of the Year Chase Elliott didn’t win a race, but still managed to snag a spot in the Chase for the Sprint Cup (NASCAR changed the name of the postseason when they changed the race format, it is not known as the Playoffs).
+For example, last season, 2016 Rookie of the Year, Chase Elliott, didn’t win a race, but still managed to snag a spot in the Chase for the Sprint Cup (NASCAR changed the name of the postseason when they changed the race format, it is now known as the Playoffs).
 Although Chase didn’t make it past the Round of 12, he did pretty well on points alone.
 It will be interesting to see who makes the Playoffs this year based on points.